Leukaemia in Children

 Although survival rates have improved dramatically over the past few decades, leukaemia remains one of the leading causes of death from disease in children.

-- Outlook in ALL is now good with an overall cure rate of 80%.
+- Outlook in ALL is now very good with an overall cure rate of 90%.
 Individual prognosis is highly dependent upon staging by the various classifications.
 Prognosis is best for children aged 1-10 years.
-Average time to cure has actually increased to 19 years for ALL, reflecting late relapse, secondary malignancies and treatment-related toxicity.
+Mortality rate had fallen by 4% in the Netherlands study.

-- Prognosis has improved in AML with a five-year overall survival rate of 66% and an event-free survival rate of 56%.
+- Prognosis has improved in AML with a five-year overall survival rate of around 70% in high-income countries and an event-free survival rate of 56%.
 However, patients with adverse cytogenetic features or poor treatment response do badly even with allogenic bone marrow transplants and have a less than 20% cure rate.

 It is hoped that the future will bring new therapies, targeting specific molecular defects and continued improvements individualising therapy, to maximise outcomes whilst minimising complications due to treatment.